 Due to their young age, children often are unable to foresee potential dangers, and can be drawn to explore and play with things that may catastrophically harm them.
 However, in most cases, the negligence of an adult contributes to the harm of a child.
-In such cases, the injured child’s parents should seek legal guidance from a well-practiced attorney in Bucks County.
+In such cases, the injured child’s parents should seek legal guidance from a well-practiced attorney in Levittown.

 What are Legal Nuances for Minor Claimants?

 When a minor is a party in a lawsuit, he or she must be represented by a guardian who supervises the proceedings on the minor’s behalf, as per 231 Pa.
 Code Rule 2027.
 A parent or guardian will, therefore, need to play an active role in the lawsuit.
 A dedicated child injury attorney in the area could help facilitate these legal processes.

 Although the statute of limitations does limit a plaintiff’s timeline to file a lawsuit in child injury cases, Pennsylvania statute provides an extension for minors.
 The two-year timeline does not begin to run on a child injury claim until after the unemancipated minor has turned 18 years old.
 Therefore, he or she would have until age 20 to file a lawsuit.
 This is an important consideration in situations where a minor’s parents did not realize that there was a recoverable injury or chose not to file a lawsuit immediately.

 The attractive nuisance doctrine is a specific doctrine of premises liability in which a landowner may be responsible for a child’s injuries even though the child was trespassing when the injury occurred.
 Pools, trampolines, wells, and unsecured construction zones all may be considered attractive nuisances.